 Service Bus authentication and authorization

 You can configure keys for SAS on a Service Bus namespace.
-The key applies to all messaging entities in that namespace.
+The key applies to all messaging entities within that namespace.
 You can also configure keys on Service Bus queues and topics.
-SAS is also supported on Service Bus relays.
+SAS is also supported on Azure Relay.

-To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, or topic that consists of the following:
+To use SAS, you can configure a SharedAccessAuthorizationRule object on a namespace, queue, or topic.
+This rule consists of the following elements:

-- PrimaryKey is a cryptographic key used to sign/validate SAS tokens.
+- PrimaryKey: a cryptographic key used to sign/validate SAS tokens.

-- SecondaryKey is a cryptographic key used to sign/validate SAS tokens.
+- SecondaryKey: a cryptographic key used to sign/validate SAS tokens.

-- Rights representing the collection of Listen, Send, or Manage rights granted.
+- Rights: represents the collection of Listen, Send, or Manage rights granted.

 Authorization rules configured at the namespace level can grant access to all entities in a namespace for clients with tokens signed using the corresponding key.
-Up to 12 such authorization rules can be configured on a Service Bus namespace, queue, or topic.
+You can configure up to 12 such authorization rules on a Service Bus namespace, queue, or topic.
 By default, a SharedAccessAuthorizationRule with all rights is configured for every namespace when it is first provisioned.